Issita/Customer-Churn-Analysis/README.md

    Customers on month-to-month contracts exhibit the highest churn rate, with 42% of such customers likely to churn.
    Incontrast, customers on one-year and two-year contracts have churn rates of 11% and 3%, respectively.
    **Implication:** Longer contract periods serve as a strong retention tool, as customers with extended commitments are far less likely to leave.
- ● PaymentMethods and Churn:
+- **PaymentMethods and Churn:**

- ○ Customers paying via electronic checks show the highest churn rate at 45%, while those using credit cards, bank transfers, or mailed checks have significantly lower churn rates, averaging around 15-18%.
+    Customers paying via electronic checks show the highest churn rate at 45%, while those using credit cards, bank transfers, or mailed checks have significantly      lower churn rates, averaging around 15-18%.
- ○ Implication: The convenience, security, and trust issues related to electronic payments might be contributing factors.
+    **Implication:** The convenience, security, and trust issues related to electronic payments might be contributing factors.
 Encouraging customers to switch to       more stable payment methods could reduce churn.
  ● ChurnbyTenure:
  ○ Customers with less than one year of tenure are the most likely to churn, with a 50% churn rate.
 Those with 1-3 years of tenure show a decreasing churn trend